Jubrilabdulazeez/Capstone-Project/README.md

 - GitHub: [@Jubrilabdulazeez](https://github.com/Jubrilabdulazeez)
 - Project: [EduConnect Africa](https://github.com/Jubrilabdulazeez/Capstone-Project)

-## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- Tailwind CSS for the utility-first styling
-- shadcn/ui for the beautiful component library
-- FastAPI for the robust backend framework

 ---

 **Note**: This is a capstone project demonstrating full-stack web development skills with modern technologies.
-The backend is deployed and ready to use, so you only need to run the frontend locally for development.
+The backend is deployed on render and ready to use, so you only need to run the frontend locally for development.